 In 2005, Robert Wegman announced that Danny Wegman would become CEO, and Colleen Wegman, Danny’s daughter, would be named president of the company.
-Mr. Wegman retained the title of chairman.
-Danny’s younger daughter, Nicole Wegman, is vice president of restaurant operations.
+Mr. Wegman retained the title of chairman until his passing in 2006.
+In 2017, Danny became Chairman and named Colleen CEO.
+His younger daughter, Nicole Wegman, is a Senior Vice President.

 Treating employees well was also fundamental, in Wegman’s view.
 The result has been the company’s inclusion on FORTUNE magazine’s list of the “100 Best Companies to Work For” for ten consecutive years starting in 1998.
 In 2005, Wegmans was ranked #1 on the list.
 Upon hearing of the #1 ranking, Robert Wegman said, “This is the culmination of my life’s work.”

 One of the first actions Robert took when he became president was to raise all salaries.
 Within a couple of years, he implemented a broad program of health care.
 Later, the company added a defined contribution retirement plan, a 401K plan and a scholarship program, which has given nearly $56 million in tuition assistance to 18,000 employees since it began in 1984.

 In 1987, the company created the Work-Scholarship Connection, a program that has been very successful in reducing the drop-out rate among at-risk students in the Rochester City School District.
 More than 1,000 middle and high school students participate in the program, and each is provided a youth advocate, part-time job, and workplace mentor at Wegmans and other companies that now participate.
 President George Bush presented the Work-Scholarship Connection with the Grand Prize American Business Press Points of Light Award in 1991.